prakhar1989/docker-curriculum/README.md

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="busybox"></a>
 ## 1.0 Playing with Busybox
 Now that we have everything setup, it's time to get our hands dirty.
-In this section, we are going to run a [Busybox](https://en.wikipedia.org/wiki/BusyBox) container (a lightweight linux distribution) on our system and get a taste of the `docker run` command.
+In this section, we are going to run a [Busybox](https://en.wikipedia.org/wiki/BusyBox) container on our system and get a taste of the `docker run` command.

 To get started, let's run the following in our terminal:
 ```